Operator-induced structural variable selection for identifying materials genes: Simulation

 We implement iBART for $p \in \{10, 20, 50, 100, 200\}$ using the same simulation settings in Section~\ref{sec:simulation}.
 Figure \ref{fig:iBART_diff_p} shows that iBART's $F_1$ score is robust to the increase in $p$.
-In fact, benefiting from the \textit{ab initio} mechanism through the PAN strategy, the performance of iBART would be identical for varying $p$ as long as it selects $\bm{x}_1, \bm{x}_2, \bm{x}_3, \bm{x}_4$ in the first iteration, which is often the case based on Figure \ref{fig:iBART_diff_p}.
+In fact, benefiting from the \textit{ab initio} mechanism through the PAN strategy, the performance of iBART would be identical for varying $p$ as long as it selects $\bm{x}_1, \bm{x}_2, \bm{x}_3, \bm{x}_4$ in the first iteration, which is often the case based on Figure \ref{fig:iBART_diff_p} at least under the current simulation setting.
+We acknowledge that the stability of the $F_1$ scores across different values of $p$ may be attributed, in part, to the relatively small noise standard deviation.
 In contrast, one-shot descriptor selection methods suffer significantly from just a small increase in the input dimension $p$ since the descriptor space increases double exponentially in $p$.
-One way for one-shot description selection to circumvent the ultra-high dimension phenomenon with large $p$ is to reduce the maximum order of composition complexity.
+One way for one-shot description selection methods to circumvent the ultra-high dimension issue is to reduce the maximum composition complexity $M_\text{max}$.
 However, this undesirably rules out descriptors with the correct composition complexity.
-For example, the descriptor in \eqref{eq:sim_4} $f_1(\bm{x}) = \{\exp(\bm{x}_1)-\exp(\bm{x}_2)\}^2$ requires at least 3 compositions of operators, and reducing the number of compositions to 2 means that $f_1(\bm{x})$ would never be generated and hence would never be selected.
-Thus, one-shot descriptor selection methods cannot generate and select complex descriptors unless the number of primary feature $p$ is small.
-We have considered a small $p = 10$ in the preceding section to accommodate such limitation of one-shot descriptor selection methods.
-A common practice when adopting one-shot methods for large $p$ in real data applications typically resorts to ad hoc adaptation, as demonstrated in the next section.
+For example, the descriptor in \eqref{eq:sim_4} $f_1(\bm{x}) = \{\exp(\bm{x}_1)-\exp(\bm{x}_2)\}^2$ requires at least 3 compositions of operators and reducing $M_\text{max}$ to 2 means that $f_1(\bm{x})$ would never be generated and hence would never be selected.
+Thus, in a complex scenario, one-shot descriptor selection methods cannot generate and select the complex descriptors unless $p$ is small.
+We considered a small $p = 10$ in the preceding section to accommodate such limitation of one-shot methods.